 Recy Taylor, Rosa Parks, and the Struggle for Racial Justice

-Recy Taylor, a 24-year-old black mother and sharecropper, was walking home from church in Abbeville, Alabama, on September 3, 1944, when she was abducted and gang raped by six white men.
-The crime, which N.A.A.C.P. activist Rosa Parks investigated and which garnered extensive coverage in the black press, never saw the indictment of the accused.
+Recy Taylor, a 24-year-old black mother and sharecropper, was walking home from church in Abbeville, Alabama, on Sept.
+3, 1944, when she was abducted and gang-raped by six white men.
+The crime, which N.A.A.C.P. activist Rosa Parks investigated and which garnered extensive coverage in the black press, never saw an indictment for the accused.

-It was against that backdrop that Parks witnessed and sought justice for the victims of widespread bigotry rippling throughout the state.
-Alongside other activists, Parks founded the "Committee for Equal Justice for Mrs. Recy Taylor" to bring widespread attention to the case.
+It was against that backdrop this Parks witnessed and sought justice for the victims of widespread bigotry rippling throughout the state.
+Alongside other activists, Parks founded the “Committee for Equal Justice for Mrs. Recy Taylor” to bring attention to the case.
 With the support of W.E.B.
-DuBois, Mary Church Terrell and Langston Hughes, among others, the case rose to prominence, but still faltered under the weight of entrenched bigotry.
+DuBois, Mary Church Terrell and Langston Hughes, among others, the case rose to prominence, however, the accused were never brought to justice.

-“Whites didn’t like blacks having that kind of attitude,” Parks said, referring to the return of black soldiers to the South, many of whom expected better treatment following their military service. “[S]o they started doing all kinds of violent things to black people to remind them that they didn’t have rights.”
+“Whites didn’t like blacks having that kind of attitude,” Parks said of black soldiers returning to the South.
+Many soldiers expected better treatment following their military service.
+Southerners instead “started doing all kinds of violent things to black people to remind them that they didn’t have rights.”

-“Unsubstantiated rumors of black men attacking innocent white women sparked almost 50 percent of all race riots in the United States between Reconstruction and World War II,” McGuire asserts, referencing the uptick in rumors of black-on-white rape “whenever African Americans asserted their humanity or challenged white supremacy.”
+“Unsubstantiated rumors of black men attacking innocent white women sparked almost 50% of all race riots in the United States between Reconstruction and World War II,” says McGuire.
+He references the uptick in rumors of black-on-white rape “whenever African Americans asserted their humanity or challenged white supremacy.”

 Faced with few options for legal recourse, African American women chose to share their stories, drawing on a longstanding history of testimony and truth-telling to shed light on their pain.